About: Raynard For APS5

 My volunteer work includes United Way of Greater Atlanta, National Urban League (Atlanta Chapter), NAACP, Boys and Girls Club, Atlanta Habitat for Humanity and Hosea Feed the Hungry.

-I have served on APS School Turnaround Strategy Advisory Committee Member representing the Mays Cluster, APS Continental Colony Elementary School - Local School Council Board member, and the Atlanta City Council's Commission honoring Isabel Gates Webster (Isabel Gates Webster Park).
+I have served on APS School Turnaround Strategy Advisory Committee Member representing the Mays Cluster, APS Continental Colony Elementary School - Local School Council Board member, and a member of the Atlanta City Council's Commission honoring the Honorable Judge Isabel Gates Webster (Isabel Gates Webster Park - Peyton Forest Neighborhood).

 It's this type of forward thinking leadership that best serves our students.